-- ☐ The District will continue to provide and maintain high-quality recreation facilities associated with District's recreation areas and public use areas to offer valuable recreation opportunities for the public. - ☐ The NRD will make additional improvements at recreation areas as budget and public interests dictate. - ☐ The LBNRD will evaluate and amend recreation area rules and regulations as needed.
+- The NRD will continue to provide and maintain high-quality recreation facilities for public use and to offer valuable recreation opportunities for the public. - The NRD will make additional improvements at recreation areas as budget and public interests dictate. - The LBNRD will evaluate and amend recreation area rules and regulations as needed.

-- ☐ The District will provide ongoing insurance coverage for Crystal Lake Recreation Area north of Ayr in support of the Village of Ayr's project. - ☐ Open the now completed Prairie Lake Recreation Area facilities for public use to support various recreation activities in Adams County. - ☐ Investigate the possibilities of new water-based recreation facilities in the District. - ☐ Assist communities with outdoor recreation projects and public trails, as appropriate.
+- The District will provide ongoing insurance coverage for Crystal Lake Recreation Area north of Ayr in support of the Village of Ayr's project. - Investigate the possibilities of new water-based recreation facilities in the District. - Assist communities with outdoor recreation projects and public trails, as appropriate.